skjkanchan/OSProject3/devlog.md

 # May 11 6:39pm
 I am now ending this project session.
 I think I am basically done with the project as all the output is normal, the hexdump seems to be correct, and all the functions/commands are working as they do in the project overview video.
 All I have left to do in the next project session is to complete the readme, clean up my files by deleting the unnecessary ones I generated while testing, and then turn in my project.

+# May 11 8:40pm
+a.
+I am now starting this project session.
+Since last session, I dont have any new thoughts about the project itself since I am basically done with it.
+Everything seemed to be working correctly.
+b.
+This project session I plan on writing the read me and then submitting the project.